texnixe/kirby-structure-id/readme.md

 c::set('structure.id.hashfield', 'hash_id');
 ```

-The name of the hashID field within the structure field.
+Optional: The name of the hashID field within the structure field.
+The default field name is `hash_id`.
 All blueprints must use the same hash ID field.
 The field is created if it doesn't exist.

 ## Changelog